Welcome to geemap¶

 - Free software: MIT license

-Acknowledgment: This material is based upon work supported by the National Aeronautics and Space Administration (NASA) under Grant No. 80NSSC22K1742 issued through the Open Source Tools, Frameworks, and Libraries 2020 Program.
+Acknowledgment: The geemap project is supported by the National Aeronautics and Space Administration (NASA) under Grant No. 80NSSC22K1742 issued through the Open Source Tools, Frameworks, and Libraries 2020 Program.

 If you find geemap useful in your research, please consider citing the following papers to support my work.
 Thank you for your support.